lendominik/lendominik/README.md

-- 👋 Hi, I’m @lendominik
+👋 Hi, I’m @lendominik!
-- 🔭 I’m interested in C# and .NET Core development
+🔭 I'm passionate about C# and .NET Core development.
-- 🌱 I’m currently learning C# and .NET Core
+🌱 Currently, I'm diving deep into the world of C# and .NET Core.
-- 👯 I’m looking to collaborate on an exciting project related to .NET Core.
+👯 I’m seeking collaboration on an exciting project revolving around .NET Core.
-- 📫 How to reach me: len.dominik13@gmail.com
+📫 You can reach me at len.dominik13@gmail.com.